ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/restrictfilefolder.md

 ## Password and IP Restriction

 The most secure method is to restrict the admin URI to an allowed list of IP addresses and then have password restriction for the allow list.
-You can achieve this with the following configuration options in NGiNX:
+You can achieve this with the following configuration options in NGINX:

 ```bash
 # PASSWORD AND IP RESTRICTED URI